ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 - Master fingerprint
 - List of output descriptors
-    - Script type (e.g. multisig, taproot)
+    - Output descriptor (e.g. P2WPKH for Native Segwit, P2TR for Taproot, etc...)
     - Key data
     - Chain code
     - Origin derivation path containing the hardened derivation path of the xpub (e.g. `m/44’/0’/0’`)
     - Parent fingerprint

-The watch-only wallet reconstructs the xpub for each derivation path and script type and proposes to the user the derived accounts.
+The watch-only wallet reconstructs the xpub for each derivation path and output descriptors.

 An example for the layer 2.a can be found in [BCR-2023-019] for syncing BTC accounts.